Monitor models for training-serving skew with Vertex AI

 Developer Advocate, Google Cloud

-Product Manager, Cloud AI Platform
+Group Product Manager, Vertex Generative AI

 This blog post focuses on how Vertex AI enables one of the core aspects of MLOps: monitoring models deployed in production for training-serving skew.